 without this threatening enemy, counting on the great love and loyalty of the Nassau family.
 Duym dedicated the Memory Book to Prince Maurice, and in a number of plays Maurice is even a speaking character, to encourage the Dutch people.
-Seventeenth-century Dutch history plays often use prophecies and premonition dreams, but Duym uses expectations, encouragements, and appeals, in addition to the pervasive confidence that God is on the Dutch side, offering courage and wisdom, and putting their faith to the test.
+Seventeenth-century Dutch history plays often use prophecies and premonition dreams, the Duym uses expectations, encouragements, and appeals, in addition to the pervasive confidence that God is on the Dutch side, offering courage and wisdom, and putting their faith to the test.
 This switch from tragic losses into a positive outcome in almost every play of the Memory Book must have suggested (or framed) to the readers that the Netherlands would be perfectly able to defeat the Spaniards as long as they kept hoping and fighting.
 The future was open to the prosperity that would result from the liberation from Spanish 'slavery'.
 Duym's plays allow the open-endedness of history itself to appear.
 Each play ends with ongoing hope and trust, not the formal conclusion of a tragedy or comedy with a death or a marriage.
+The summariage of the prosperity that would be perfectly and trust, and the formal conclusion of a tragedy or comedy with a death or a marriage.

-One of the events dramatised in the Memory Book is the 1574 siege of Leiden, a traumatic experience directly followed by a moment of some relief in the Dutch Revolt, months of fear, plague, hunger and misery, as well as a shift to freedom, food and hope after the relief.
-It was an event to be remembered as it offered new hope and faith to the Dutch people in 1606 in their fight against Spain.
+One of the events dramatised in the Memory Book is the 1574 siege of Leiden, a traumatic experience directly followed by a moment of some relief in the Dutch Revolt, months of fear, plague, hunger and misery, as well as a shift to freedom, food and hope after the relief.19 It was an event to be remembered as it offered new hope and faith to the Dutch people in 1606 in their fight against Spain.
 Duym interpreted the theatrical conventions in his own way.
-He characterises the play about Leiden as a tragicomedy, a term he defined earlier (rather ad
+He characterises the play about Leiden as a tragicomedy,20 a term he defined earlier (rather ad

-&lt;sup>15 Maurice and his half-brother Frederick Henry, as the real heirs of their father, were expected to continue the war against Spain.
+15 Maurice and his half-brother Frederick Henry, as the real heirs of their father, were expected to continue the war against Spain.
 In the play about the assassination of their father, Maurice and Frederick Henry are 'characters', the latter a baby, the former encouraging the bereft people in the final act, preventing 'Freedom' to flee, and concluding with the promise to avenge his father's assassination (J. Duym, Het moordadich stuck van Balthasar Gerards, ed. by L.F.A.
 Serrarens and N.C.H.
 Wijngaards (Zutphen: Thieme, 1976), pp. 103, 106-07, 128-31).

-&lt;sup>16 H. Duits, Van Bartholomeusnacht tot Bataafse opstand (Hilversum: Verloren, 1990), p.
+16 H. Duits, Van Bartholomeusnacht tot Bataafse opstand (Hilversum: Verloren, 1990), p.
 26.

-&lt;sup>17 Jansen, 'That Is Where God Comes In', pp. 49-51.
+17 Jansen, 'That Is Where God Comes In', pp. 49-51.

-&lt;sup>18 Cf. G.K.
+18 Cf. G.K.
 Hunter 'Truth and Art in History Play', Shakespeare Survey, 42 (1989), p.
 20; Benjamin Griffin, Playing the Past.
 Approaches to English Historical Drama 1385-1600 (Cambridge: Brewer, 2001), pp. 95-6.
 On endings and the experience of time in literature, see Frank Kermode, The Sense of an Ending: Studies in the Theory of Fiction (Oxford: Oxford University Press, 1967); Grootes, 'Toekomstbeelden in Nederlandse historiespelen uit de zeventiende eeuw', De zeventiende eeuw, 17.1 (2001), 18ff.
 Paulina Kewes, 'The Elizabethan History Play: A True Genre?', in A Companion to Shakespeare's Works, ed. by Richard Dutton and Jean E. Howard, 3 vols (Malden, MA: Blackwell Publishing, 2003), vol. 2, p.
 171 (Kewes defines history plays in rather broad narrative and formal terms as 'any play, irrespective of its formal shape or fictional element, which represents, or purports to represent, a historical past, native or foreign, distant or recent').